 Standards for Admission

-FINRA will consider, as a whole, the Applicant’s business plan, information and documents submitted by the Applicant under NASD rule requirements, information provided during the Membership Interview, as well as information obtained by the staff, taking into account the following standards set forth in NASD Rule 1014:
+FINRA will consider, as a whole, an applicant firm’s business plan, information and documents submitted by the Applicant under FINRA rule requirements, information provided during the Membership Interview, as well as information obtained by the staff, taking into account the following standards set forth in FINRA Rule 1014.

 All aspects of the membership application must be complete and accurate, including all forms and agreements signed and executed by authorized personnel of the Applicant.